gerauber/bdt_tutorial/readme.md

 a separate folder has been added to the basic notebook provided in `basic_bdt/`.
 In this case, the user can optimize the number of features, by looking at both their correlations and their ranking, and the hyperparameters.
 Here, a couple of scripts are provided to play with these notions.
+All main commands are summarized in `optimized_bdt/subscript.sh`.

 First, the user can change the BDT input in `input.py`, where the inputs (more specifically the features and the hyperparameters) are listed in a